kreilly86/coffee-probe/README.md

 - A timer to limit the amount of time the user has to answer
 - Have the whole project run on one or two html pages, and one JavaScript page rather than having to link them all
-- Alerts to display when the user has answered incorrectly and what the correct answer is
 - An education section where the user can go to find further learning resources
 - A personalised message by capturing the user's name input and displaying at the end when showing the user's score
 <br>